SamO135/shared-health-plugin/README.md

 ## Notes
 - Restarting the server will reset all the data to do with this plugin back to the default values (attempts, timer, user preference).
+- Potion effects are not shared - **including absorption** - but damage taken to a player's absorption hearts is not propagated. i.e. it acts like shield for that player.

 ## Installation